GoogleChromeLabs/wasm-bindgen-rayon/README.md

 ### Usage with Webpack

-If you're using Webpack v5, you don't need to do anything special, as it already support [bundling Workers](https://webpack.js.org/guides/web-workers/) out of the box.
+If you're using Webpack v5 (version >= 5.25.1), you don't need to do anything special, as it already support [bundling Workers](https://webpack.js.org/guides/web-workers/) out of the box.

 ### Usage with Rollup

-For Rollup, you'll need [`@surma/rollup-plugin-off-main-thread`](https://github.com/surma/rollup-plugin-off-main-thread) plugin which brings the same functionality and was tested with this crate.
+For Rollup, you'll need [`@surma/rollup-plugin-off-main-thread`](https://github.com/surma/rollup-plugin-off-main-thread) plugin (version >= 2.1.0) which brings the same functionality and was tested with this crate.

 ### Usage with Parcel